Pakistan violates ceasefire in three sectors along LoC at J-K's Poonch | Headlines

 Pakistan violates ceasefire in three sectors along LoC at J-K's Poonch

 Pakistan on Monday violated the ceasefire along the Line of Control (LoC) in the Shahpur, Kirni, and Qasba sectors of Jammu and Kashmir's Poonch district.
-Pakistan violated the ceasefire by firing with small arms and intense shelling with mortars at around 2.30 pm today.
+The ceasefire was violated with the firing of small arms and intense shelling with mortars at around 9 am.

 ALSO READ